 AMP stands for Accelerated Mobile Pages and it is something that you can implement right now.
 Google announced it in October 2015 and it is all about speeding up your mobile users experience.
 Think about it, when you are using a mobile device to read an article or view a piece of content.
 Isn’t it annoying when it takes ages to load?
 How many times have you shut down a mobile page because of the delay in loading the content?

 “The Accelerated Mobile Pages (AMP) Project is an open source initiative that embodies the vision that publishers can create mobile optimized content once and have it load instantly everywhere.”
 AMP project Website

 Consider how you are using pop-ups.
-Google announced mid last year that they will be penalising sites that are using pop-ups on mobile devices.
+Google announced a couple of years ago that they will be penalising sites that are using pop-ups on mobile devices.
 This is again is due to user experience.
 I have never met anyone that likes pop ups on a mobile device.
 They published an update on 10th Jan that said

 Starting today, pages where content is not easily accessible to a user on the transition from the mobile search results may not rank as high – Google Webmaster Central Blog

 You can read the full announcement on their blog and there are examples of the types of pop to avoid.
 My recommendation would be to avoid ALL types of mobile pop-ups not just because of the SEO impact but also think of your users.
 Read the full article here

 Structured Data Mark-Up

 This is not a new thing but for some reason not all web companies implement it.
 If you do not have it do not go shouting at your web team.
 I live in a world where you should not make assumptions.
 Was it requested in the initial brief?
 If not, it may not be completed as standard but it definitely something you should be requesting now.

 It is a way to help the search engines display your website content in an even more engaging and visual format.
 Search engines use structured data to generate rich snippets or rich listings, which are small pieces of information that will then appear in search results.